 Years of research is conducted on each new medication or device prior to it being introduced in larger phase II or phase III clinical trials.
-Conducting a research study is important for a potential new medication or device to even get to a phase II/III it must have passed rigorous safety tests and met effectiveness checkpoints through.
+Before it even gets to a phase II or phase III level it must have passed rigorous safety tests and met effectiveness checkpoints along the way.

-Patient participants give of themselves by volunteering to assist researchers in testing the safety and efficacy of these medications.
-By giving back in this way, you will enable countless others the opportunity to benefit from your efforts.
-Most of our research trials will pay you for your time, travel, and/or mileage.
+Patient participants volunteer to assist researcher doctors in testing the safety and efficacy of medications and devices.
+By participating, you enable countless others to benefit from your efforts.
+Most of Physician Research Group’s research trials will pay you for your time, travel, and/or mileage.